 #2: Low Batteries

 Like any piece of electronic equipment, a moisture meter needs sufficient power to operate properly.
-Using a moisture meter with a low battery for a prolong period of time can actually cause permanent damage to the meter’s electronic components, throwing off your reading results.
+Using a moisture meter with a low battery for a prolonged period of time can actually cause permanent damage to the meter’s electronic components, throwing off your reading results.

 The best solution here is to promptly replace your meter’s battery when it starts to run low.